Skip to content

 contains(other) πŸ”—

-Return a boolean series which is True for each string in this series which contains the corresponding value in other as a sub-string and False otherwise (or NULL if either value is NULL).
+Return a boolean series which is True for each string in this series which contains other as a sub-string and False otherwise.
+For NULL values, the result is NULL.

 class StrEventSeries() πŸ”—